-To begin, we consider the bound functions $\LB_{\alpha}$ and $\LB$ defined in Section~\ref{sub::BoundFunctions}.
+To begin, we consider the bound functions $\LB_{\alpha}$ and $\smash{\LB^{(N)}}$ defined in Section~\ref{sub::BoundFunctions}.
 In particular, they satisfy properties similar to those appearing in Propositions~\ref{prop::Z_total_asy_refined} and~\ref{prop::Z_total_ineq} --- see Lemmas~\ref{lem::b_total_asy_refined} and~\ref{lem::b_total_ineq}.
-These results can in fact be applied to analyze multiple $\SLE_\kappa$ partition functions for any $\kappa \in (0,6]$, and already in the article~\cite{PeltolaWuGlobalMultipleSLEs}, related results were used to prove that connection probabilities of level lines of the Gaussian free field are given by multiple $\SLE_\kappa$ pure partition functions with $\kappa=4$ (see also Appendix~\ref{app::appendix_gff}).
+These results can in fact be applied to analyze multiple $\SLE_\kappa$ partition functions for any $\kappa \in (0,6]$.
+For instance, in~\cite{PeltolaWuGlobalMultipleSLEs} related results were used to prove that connection probabilities of level lines of the Gaussian free field are given by multiple $\SLE_\kappa$ pure partition functions with $\kappa=4$ (see also Appendix~\ref{app::appendix_gff}).